accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/methodologie.md

 1. at least one relevant screen for each type of service provided and any other main intended use (e.g. 1st level headings in the tree structure), including the search functionality;
 1. at least one relevant downloadable document, where applicable, for each type of service provided and for any other main intended use;
 1. all the screens that make up a process (for example, an input form or a multi-screen transaction);
-examples of screens with a substantially distinct appearance or different type of content (e.g. a screen containing data tables, multimedia elements, illustrations, forms, real-time communication functionality, etc.).
+examples of screens with a substantially distinct appearance or different type of content (e.g. a screen containing data tables, multimedia elements, illustrations, forms, real-time communication feature, etc.).

 The selection of screens audited and their number must be representative of the mobile application.
 The number of visitors per screen can be taken into account when selecting the sample.